 I wanna dance with some bobby.
-Young girls sacrificed in worship of a pagan god in the month of May; policemen prancing around with conditioned children in circular parade as if the victims never existed.
+Young girls sacrificed in worship of a pagan god in the month of May; a policeman prancing around with conditioned children in circular parade, acting as if the victims never existed.
 It's like something out of the fucking Wicker Man.
 Ring a Ring o' Roses ?
 Shouldn't you be on the lookout for terrorists pal ?
-Perhaps feeling left out of the limelight, the Andrew Ridgeley of Oasis wasted no time in launching a solo career off the back of this manufactured emotional response, itching to christen Live Forever (vox: Liam Gallagher) as official anthem.
+Doubtless feeling left out of the limelight, the Andrew Ridgeley of Oasis wasted no time in launching a solo career off the back of this manufactured emotional response, itching to christen Live Forever (vox: Liam Gallagher) as official anthem.
 Following the lead of (Muslim Mayor of Londonistan) Sadiq Khan's mantra ("Get Used To Terrorism"), a pandering Independent led with "There's only one way Britain should respond to attacks such as Manchester.
 That is by carrying on exactly as before."
 Moderate Muslims are "Uncle Toms", remember.
 "Normal business has resumed", proclaimed Aleem Gallagher before performing a few solo tracks.
 Good lord, the hubris.
 If a Liam Gallagher solo album is the answer, I'm not sure I want to know what the question is.
 Jon Snow of Challah 4 was despatched to the Court of Liam to test the reformation waters in a much-ballyhooed sit-down - the Stanley and Livingstone moment of our time.
 Announcing a Manchester Ritz gig, this weapons-grade chancer managed to compare terrorism to a malfunctioning vending machine, telling the Manchester Evening News: "It's just fucking out of order."
 Why am I getting flashbacks to Danny Dyer's measured assessment of 9/11 here.
 "Right !
 Get me on the front of this fucking paper before it all goes pear-shaped".
 No, that's not the leading line of a May 2017 NME Gallagher brothers feature.
 Contrariwise !
 That's Noel Gallagher one day after 9/11 in conversation with said newspaper.
 Little has changed, except the fact that this shit has now landed on your proverbial doorstep and you are in line to make a killing.